 I’ve brought this best ever banana bread recipe back for those of you that reached out to me looking for it.
 It seems like this recipe, along with 10 other one got lost when the website integration happened.
 They were older recipes, so I honestly didn’t realize the missing recipes until people reached out to me.
 I had over 40 people reach out to me asking where this recipe went, so I felt compelled to remake and repost it.
 This recipe was originally posted in June, 2012, so just over 10 years ago.
 I remade and updated the recipe by adding 1 teaspoon cinnamon and nutmeg to give it a bit more of a flavor kick, but if you loved the classic and want the original version, then you don’t need to add them.
 I do love that I found this recipe, because it’s another gluten-free one to add to my list!

 Hey, I’m not claiming this to be the best banana bread ever.
 Let’s face it, banana bread is banana bread, plain and simple.
 Paul McCartney gave this title to the bread and I liked it, as reminded me of something a toddler would say, so I kept it.
-This banana bread was super moist, and stayed moist before it was all consumed.
-I loved that it used some whole grain gluten-free flours instead of the traditional white flour, and my kids loved it even though there were no chocolate chips hidden in it.
+This banana bread is super moist, and stayed moist before it was all consumed.
+I love that it’s made with gluten-free flours instead of the traditional white flour.

 - 3 ripe bananas, mashed